Naman18055/Computer-Organisation/Two_Pass_Assembler/README.md

 • Also 3 files will be created in the same directory representing Symbol Table, Opcode Table and Machine Code.

-# DESCRIPTION OF THE FILE:
+# DESCRIPTION OF THE FILE :
 • The zip file consists of the Assembler Documentation, input.txt, code.py, opcode.txt, label.txt, machinecode.txt, opcodetable.txt.\
 • Input.txt consists of a sample input to generate a sample Machine code.
 The Assembly code which needs to be changed to the machine code should be pasted in the input.txt.\
 • Code.py contains the actual code to convert assembly code into machine code.\